Khutso-Monyebodi/BrightLearn-Research-Assignments/README.md

-# Research-Assignment---Foundations-of-Data-Analytics
-This was a research assignment to answer questions about the foundations of data analytics
+The research assignements were to introduce us as students to some of the data science and data analytics concepts.
+The main objective was to read and write what each concept meant and give examples